metadata-school/IntroductionToiRODSCourse/Workbooks/imeta.md

 #### Add Metadata

-Now we have the files, let’s add some metadata about them
+Now we have the files, let’s add some metadata about them.

 ```
 imeta add -d ShavingMadeEasy.mobi Author Anonymous